-Caution: Extreme care must be taken to ensure that the tires are fully supported when using blocks to level motorhomes and/or RV's.
+Extreme caution must be taken to ensure that the tires are fully supported when using blocks to level motorhomes and/or RV's.
 The load on the tire should be evenly distributed on the block and in the case of duals, evenly distributed on blocks for both tires.
 If not property done, the steel cables in the sidewall of the tires may be damaged and could lead to premature fatigue of the sidewall.
-See tire warnings on page C-4